UK's Sunak hits out at 'smears' over wife's tax status | Politics

 UK's Sunak hits out at 'smears' over wife's tax status

+British finance minister Rishi Sunak hit back at what he called "smears" about his multi-millionaire Indian wife over her tax status, in criticism that commentators say has damaged his chances of being the country's next prime minister.
+The row over the tax status of Sunak's wife Akshata Murthy comes as Britons face the most severe hit to living standards since at least the 1950s, including a rise in taxes brought in by Sunak to help pay for the recovery from the COVID-19 pandemic.

-British finance minister Rishi Sunak hit back on Thursday at what he called "smears" about his multi-millionaire Indian wife over her tax status, criticism which commentators say have damaged his chances of being the country's next prime minister.
+British finance minister Rishi Sunak hit back at what he called "smears" about his multi-millionaire Indian wife over her tax status, in criticism that commentators say has damaged his chances of being the country's next prime minister.

 In an interview with The Sun newspaper, Sunak defended his wife.
 He said Murthy, who owns about 0.93% of Infosys, loved her homeland and should not have to sever ties because she was married to him.
 She ultimately planned to return to India to look after her parents, he said.
 "I would hope that most fair-minded people would understand — though I appreciate that it is a confusing situation that she is from another country."